awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/README.md

 This developer lab is divided in 4 modules.
 It is recommended to complete each module before proceeding to the next.

 1. **Connecting to your F1 instance** \
-You will start a pre-configured EC2 F1 instance and connect to it using a remote desktop client.
-Once connected, you will download the lab files and confirm you can execute a simple application on F1.
+You will start an EC2 F1 instance based on the FPGA developer AMI and connect to it using a remote desktop client.
+Once connected, you will confirm you can execute a simple application on F1.
 1. **Experiencing F1 acceleration** \
 AWS F1 instances are ideal to accelerate complex workloads.
 In this module you will experience the potential of F1 by using FFmpeg to run both a software implementation and an F1-optimized implementation of an H.265/HEVC encoder.
 1. **Developing and optimizing F1 applications with SDAccel** \
 You will use the SDAccel development environment to create, profile and optimize an F1 accelerator.
 The lab focuses on the Inverse Discrete Cosine Transform (IDCT), a compute intensive function used at the heart of all video codecs.
 1. **Wrap-up and next steps** \
-You will to close your RDP session, stop your F1 instance and explore next steps to continue your F1 experience after the reInvent17 Developer Workshop.
+Explore next steps to continue your F1 experience after the reInvent17 Developer Workshop.

-Since building FPGA binaries is not instantaneous, all the modules of this Developer Lab will use precompiled FPGA binaries.
+Since building FPGA binaries is not instantaneous, all the modules of this Developer Workshop will use precompiled FPGA binaries.

 ---------------------------------------